Want to know how to move out at 18?

 Cut Costs

 Ways to save money include looking for affordable options when it comes to renting an apartment, using coupons to get the best deal when you grocery shop, and choosing payment plans that work for you.
-Also, look for ways to save on transportation by working close to home, making fewer trips, and buying a vehicle that’s reliable and fuel-efficient.

 Find Free Things for Your Place

 Another time-honored way to save money and cut costs is to look for free or inexpensive furniture, plates and utensils, rugs, and other furnishings for your place.
-When you’re just starting out, you don’t need only A-list items.

 Build Up Your Credit Score

-Your credit score is important because it determines whether you can get loans and what interest rates you’ll pay.
-To build a good credit score, you need to establish a good credit history.
 Pay your bills on time; lenders will look at your payment history.
-Also, lenders look at stability, and one of the ways they determine that is whether a person has stayed at a job or a primary residence for 2 years or more.
+Also, lenders look at stability, and one way they determine it is whether a person has stayed at a job or in a primary residence for two years or more.

 Get Bills in Your Own Name

-Having bills in your own name is another way to establish a credit history, and a good one if you pay those bills on time.
 If your bills are in your parents’ names, you’re not building credit history even if you’re paying the bills.
 Having roommates can make this riskier since you’re the one on the hook, so…

 Choose Roommates Carefully

-Ask for a credit report.
-Discuss schedules, routines, and interests for compatibility.
-For example, if you have a habit of going to bed early and your roommate is a night owl, or if you like things neat and clean and the other person leaves dishes and laundry around, things may not end well.
+For example, if you go to bed early and your roommate is a night owl, or if you like things neat and clean and the other person leaves dishes and laundry around, things may not end well.

 If the lease is under your name, consider requiring at least one month’s rent as a security deposit.